ElementAstro/atom-docs/src/content/docs/en/async/eventstack.md

 ---
-title: EventStack.hpp Documentation
+title: Event Stack
-description: Detailed documentation for the EventStack class template in the eventstack.hpp header file, including constructors, public methods, private members, and usage examples for managing events in a thread-safe manner.
+description: Detailed for the EventStack class template in the eventstack.hpp header file, including constructors, public methods, private members, and usage examples for managing events in a thread-safe manner.
 ---

-# Documentation for eventstack.hpp

-This document provides a detailed overview of the `eventstack.hpp` header file, which contains the `EventStack` class template for managing events in a thread-safe manner.

 ## Table of Contents